-Indigenous Motherhood: The Importance of Cultural Identity for Our Children
+Indigenous Mothers: The Importance of Cultural Identity for Our Children

-Indigenous Motherhood: The Importance of Cultural Identity for Our Children
+Indigenous Mothers: The Importance of Cultural Identity for Our Children

-The first time I attended a cultural event with my daughter, the experience revealed something unexpected to me.
-While living in the Yukon, I heard about a large celebration being hosted in the summer and I decided I would plan a road trip with my daughter and my niece.
+The first time I attended a cultural event with my daughter, I discovered something unexpected.
+While living in the Yukon, I heard about a large summer celebration and decided to plan a road trip with my daughter and niece.
 We attended the Haa Kusteeyi Celebration in the community of Teslin.
-After arriving at the event and feasting on traditional food being offered to guests, we sat down to watch dance groups perform.
-Once the performances started, my daughter went to the front row to get a better view.
-She was captivated by the powerful drums, songs, and dances.
-This experience showed me the passion our children have for culture.
+After arriving and enjoying the traditional food offered to guests, we sat down to watch the traditional dance groups perform.
+As soon as the performances began, my daughter moved to the front row for a better view.
+She was mesmerized by the powerful drums, songs, and dances.
+This experience revealed to me the deep passion our children have for culture.

-I couldn’t ignore the way I observed her take such a strong interest in traditional dancing.
-I began taking her to cultural events across Yukon including the Da Ku Nan Ts’etthet Dance Festival in Haines Junction, Moosehide Gathering in Dawson City, and the Adaka Cultural Festival in Whitehorse.
-During each event we attended, she would get as close as she could to the stage to see the dancers perform.
-These performances would eventually inspire her to join a youth dance group in our community.
-After months of practicing and preparing, the group was able to perform at the Adaka Cultural Festival.
-The pride and happiness in their faces when the crowd cheered for them is unforgettable.
+I couldn't help but notice how deeply she became engaged with traditional dancing.
+This inspired an idea in me to take her to cultural events throughout the Yukon, including the Da Ku Nan Ts’etthet Dance Festival in Haines Junction, the Moosehide Gathering in Dawson City, and the Adaka Cultural Festival in Whitehorse.
+At every event, she would eagerly move as close as possible to the stage to watch the dancers perform.
+These gatherings eventually inspired her to join a youth dance group in our community.
+After months of practice and preparation, their group performed at the Adaka Cultural Festival.
+The pride and joy on their faces as the crowd cheered for them is something I'll never forget.

-In communities across Yukon, children have a natural connection to these cultural experiences.
-An Elder once explained that our traditional ways are returning through these children.
-Exposing them to events like these sparks a flame within them that is already there, and it has a huge impact on the people they will grow to become.
-This connection teaches them so many important values and strengthens their identity and most importantly, their confidence.
+In communities across Yukon, children naturally resonate with these cultural experiences.
+An Elder once explained that our traditional ways are returning through the next generation of children.
+By exposing them to these gatherings, we ignite a flame within them that already exists, helping to shape the people they will become.
+This connection imparts traditional values, strengthens their identity, and, most importantly, boosts their confidence.

-Raising our children to know exactly who they are and where they come from is the greatest gift we can offer them.
-Our hope as mothers is that our children avoid any challenges we faced due to intergenerational trauma.
-With the help being offered by Indigenous leaders to decolonize every aspect of our lives, Indigenous Motherhood takes a leading role in helping to rebuild strong communities.
+Raising our children to understand exactly who they are and where they come from is the greatest gift we can give them.
+As mothers, we hope our children can avoid the challenges we faced due to intergenerational trauma.
+With the resources provided by Indigenous leaders to decolonize all aspects of our lives, Indigenous mothers play a crucial role in rebuilding strong communities.

 Mussi Cho